Best RN to BSN Programs in Massachusetts (Online & Campus) – 2021 Rankings

 • A minimum GPA of 2.5 on a 4.0 scale.

-What are the 10 Best Accredited RN to BSN Programs in Massachusetts (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Massachusetts for 2021?

 Program Overview: The Curry College campus is a beautiful, warm and friendly learning environment, just a stone’s throw away from downtown Boston.
 The RN to BSN is offered in a hybrid format where classes are offered online with weekly classroom meets.
 This course will prepare you with a broader knowledge base of professional nursing, helping you develop critical thinking and clinical reasoning.
 34 credits from your previous degree in nursing can be transferred towards the BSN.
 You can complete this program by either taking a part-time schedule where you can complete up to 6 courses a year or attend full-time classes, taking a combination of 8 week and 15-week classes.
 To be eligible for this program you must complete a pre-requisite coursework.